A settlement

 displayed extensive development in the medieval and early modern period

-and were constructed in western and eastern Japan including the Yamato basin,
+and were constructed in western and eastern Japan.
+Settlements of

 this type had various configurations, characters, and geographical and historical